sfigg/commercialization-public/docset/manufacture/mobile/sign-a-full-flash-update--ffu--image.md

 11. Flash the retail signed retail image on to a device and verify that it behaves as expected.

     ``` syntax
-    C:\> FFUTool –flash OEM.ffu
+    C:\> FFUTool -flash OEM.ffu
     ```

 12. After the retail signed image has been tested it can be used to flash to retail devices.
-For more information see [Flashing tools](p_phManuRetail.flashing_tools) and [Use the flashing tools provided by Microsoft](use-the-flashing-tools-provided-by-microsoft.md).
+For more information see [Flashing tools](flashing-tools.md) and [Use the flashing tools provided by Microsoft](use-the-flashing-tools-provided-by-microsoft.md).

 **Important**
 Secure all of the retail signed binaries using industry best practices.